apache/mxnet/docs/how_to/distributed_training.md

 The workers also send gradients to the servers after each batch.
 - Server: There can be multiple servers which store the model's parameters, and communicate with workers.
 - Scheduler: There is only one scheduler.
-The role of the scheduler is to wait for messages that each node has come up and is ready.
+The role of the scheduler is to set up the cluster.
+This includes waiting for messages that each node has come up and which port the node is listening on.
-At which point, it lets all processes know about every other node in the cluster, so that they can communicate with each other.
+The scheduler then lets all processes know about every other node in the cluster, so that they can communicate with each other.

+#### Batch sizes
+Note that during distributed training, batch size refers to the batch size on one machine.
+If there are `n` machines, and batch size is `b`, then distributed training behaves like single node training with batch size `n*b`.
+Also note that if there are g gpus on a single machine, then the batch size on each gpu would be `b/g`

 #### Flow of distributed training
-The mode used here is data paralleltraining data is divided into equal parts for each machine in the cluster.
-For the first batch,
+Say

 #### Different modes of distributed training
 KVStore objects handle the communication underneath to provide a simple API to push and pull the parameters of the model.